harutandreasyan/data-structures-js/Singly-Linked-List/README.md

 ## Definition

-<i>A singly linked list is a type of linked list that is unidirectional, that is,
+<i><strong>A singly linked list is a type of linked list that is unidirectional, that is,
-it can be traversed in only one direction from head to the last node (tail).</i>
+it can be traversed in only one direction from head to the last node (tail).<strong/></i>

 Each element in a linked list is called a node.
 A single node contains data and a pointer